When we think of Bolton Wanderers, we think of Sam Allardyce, physicality and then a decline in fortunes.

 Career path: Silkeborg, Bolton, Silkeborg (loan), Hull, Silkeborg

 Bolton appearances: 143

-The Danish striker, like Per Frandsen, began his career at home in Denmark.
+Like Frandsen, the Danish striker began his career at home in Denmark.
 He initially struggled with the transition to the Premier League in 2001, but through sheer determination and accidental versatility, Pedersen became a useful resource for Allardyce.

-Far from a renowned goalscorer, Pedersen was a fan favourite for his efforts.
-He joined Hull in 2007 before returning home to Silkeborg once more, citing ‘family reasons’.
+Far from a renowned goalscorer, Pedersen was a fan-favourite for his efforts.
+He joined Hull in 2007, leaving Bolton after a falling out with Allardyce, before returning home to Silkeborg once more, citing ‘family reasons’.